List of countries by foreign exchange reserves: Switzerland

 Switzerland has the third largest reserves in the world.
-Switzerland became the fifth country to reach $500 Billion in 2014 after Saudi Arabia and the third country to reach $1 trillion at the end of 2020.
+Switzerland became the fifth country to reach $500 billion in 2014 after Saudi Arabia and the third country to reach $1 trillion at the end of 2020.
 Swiss reserves are compiled in Swiss francs.
-After the 2008 financial crisis, the Swiss franc has significantly appreciated against other currencies due to Switzerland's traditional perceived safety which has attracted speculative foreign capital; due to the inflows of investment income by Swiss firms, and due to the large surplus in the trade of goods.
+After the 2008 financial crisis, the Swiss franc has significantly appreciated against other currencies due to Switzerland's historical perceived safety which has attracted speculative foreign capital; due to the inflows of investment income by Swiss firms, and due to the large surplus in the trade of goods.
 To protect the real economy from the sudden speculative appreciation of the currency, the Swiss National Bank began intervening in the currency markets, first with an explicit target of a maximum exchange rate against the euro of 1.20CHF/EUR until 2015, and then through implicit interventions.
 However, the resilience of the export sector and the continued inflows of capital, has meant that the Swiss Franc has kept appreciating.
 As a result of this, the SNB has been unable to dispose of its large accumulated foreign exchange reserves since their sale would lead to an even greater appreciation of the currency.

 India

-India has the world's fifth largest reserves.
+India has the world's fourth largest reserves.
 On 4 June 2021 reserves exceeded $600 billion for the first time and they became the fifth country after Switzerland to do so.
 During the 1991 Indian economic crisis country only had $5 billion of reserves left which led to subsequent economic liberalisation.
 Since then the reserves have seen a 127 times increase over 30 years.
 In April 2024, Foreign-exchange reserves of India hit a fresh all-time high of $642.63 including 803.58 tons of gold reserves.
 Out of which 403.7 tons of gold is held with Bank of England and Bank for International Settlements, and rest is held domestically.
 It is done to provide a sense of security and to ensure diversification of risk by spreading gold holdings across multiple locations.
 In May 2024, India decided to move all of its gold holding with the Bank of England to its domestic vaults, the first batch of 100 metric tonnes of its gold was moved back to India on 31 May 2024.
 This decision was primarily taken due to the West's unexpected sanctions during the Ukraine war on roughly $300 billion worth of Russian gold kept in various European countries, which caused a sense of insecurity within the Indian government and economic experts.